Financial Planning FAQs

 What is fiduciary responsibility and why is it important?

 Fiduciary means to hold a confidence or trust.
 A financial services industry professional who has a fiduciary responsibility to his or her clients must put a client’s needs and interests ahead of his or her own.
-Financial Planners have a fiduciary responsibility to their clients.
+Financial Advisors have a fiduciary responsibility to their clients.
 While stockbrokers and insurance agents are regulated and licensed, they do not have a fiduciary responsibility to their clients.
 The recommendations they make must only meet the “suitability standard.”
 In other words, the risk level of the product must be suitable for the client based on income, assets, risk tolerance or another standard that is specified in the prospectus.
 Advisors with a fiduciary responsibility are less likely to push products that earn them a quick buck.

 While we’ve covered the basics of financial planning here, there is much more to implementing a financial plan.
 To make sure you’re on the right track, contact us.
 It only takes a few minutes